ASKO Appliances is a global company with a strong focus on quality and environment.

-Technical writers are required to generate manuals for hundreds of different washing machines and dryers in an increasing number of languages.
+Technical writers are required to generate manuals for about one hundred different dishwashing machine models in 37 different languages.

 With Skribenta, this is now all done by simply retrieving information from a few primary master manuals.
 This has resulted in significant cost cuts, dramatically reduced time-to-market, and improved quality control.